 cOMET 2019 CALL FOR TECHNICAL PAPERSSHARE KNOWLEDGE

-Abstract Submission is open!
+Update – Abstract Submission is now closed

 COMET 2019 is a world leading Condition Based Online Monitoring Conference focusing on assets that make up the electrical grid.
 It is unique in that its value is the knowledge gained through sharing experiences of those involved in these activities.
 This conference helps those of us working in the field improve our skills and performance by sharing experiences with others like us.
 This is done through presentations and discussions.